omnivector-solutions/license-manager/docs-source/src/architecture.rst

 **********
 A job can take some time to check out the license from the license server after it is submitted to Slurm.
 Thus, each license has a ``grace time`` period that is used to indicate how long a booking will be retained.
 After the ``grace time`` expires, the booking is deleted.
-This means that the license was checked out from the license server and doesn't need a booking anymore.
+If the ``grace time`` expires the job is assumed to have failed and deemed not to consume the requested licenses, hence the booking is deleted to allow for other jobs start.
+Note that the job may still consume compute resources until the run-time expires and will from the cluster counter perspective consume licenses.

 License Manager API
 -------------------
-The ``License Manager API`` provides a RESTful API where licenses and bookins are tracked.
+The ``License Manager API`` provides a RESTful API where licenses and bookings are tracked.
 The ``License Manager Agent`` uses this API to store the license usage information and to process the booking requests.
 The ``License Manager CLI`` interacts with this API to add new configurations and to check the usage information for each tracked license.